 Portfolio-based review is one of the newest options for awarding Prior Learning (PL) credits.
 Using portfolio-based assessments, students prepare documentation and provide evidence of learning from outside the traditional classroom.
 The documentation and evidence are reviewed by a panel of subject matter experts who use course Student Learning Outcomes (SLOs) as the basis to compare the portfolio documentation and evidence.
-Based on this review process, recommendations will be made to award the appropriate number of college credits.
-Students may pay a portfolio class fee/tuition as well as portfolio assessment fees.
+Based on this review process, recommendations will be made to award the appropriate number of college credits and a grade of "PBA," Portfolio Based Assessment, which does not give grade points but only course credits.
+Students pay equal to 60% of tuition for the course credit requested portfolio assessment fee.
 More information can be obtained from the PLA representative.
-The Portfolio-based assessment is recommended for students who have substantial professional or community experience and college-level writing skills (i.e. qualify for ENG 100).
+Portfolio-based assessment is recommended for students who have substantial professional or community experience and college-level writing skills (i.e. qualify for ENG 100).